sergioCap/SE2project/UseCases_details.md

 ####Exceptions
 The user account does not exist, the system notifies the user and suggests to register in case he has not.

 ---

+### Name
+View available cars on the map

+#### Actors
+User, System

+#### Entry Conditions
+The user is logged in

+#### Flow of events
+* (it's necessary that the system knows the position of the user and send ONLY the infos about the car close to him or it sends all the cars?)
+* view a map of the area around of the user position and show a pin with the symbol of a car in each position in which is parked an available car.
+* clicking on a pin, the details of that cars are showen: battery level and position.
+A button for reserving that car is showen.
+* A back button is available on the detail page

+#### Exit conditions
+The user click on the button to reserve a car or to the back button.

+---

+### Name
+Allow the user to reserve a car

+#### Actors
+User, System

+#### Entry Conditions
+The user open the detail of a car on the map

+#### Flow of events
+* In the detail of a car, the user press the button to reserve that car
+* The system mark that car as unavailable and start the countdown.
+* On the user application a new screen appear that shows the countdown, a button to release the car, a button to open the car.
+The car position is still shown.

+#### Exit conditions

+#### Exceptions

+---